-If you choose to apply, you can extend yourself by completing an honours year.
-The honours year combines taught coursework and staffsupported projects.
+At the end of your third year, you may choose to extend your studies by completing an honours year.
+The honours year combines taught coursework and staff-supported student-led projects.

 Prototyping and Development for Advanced Music Projects

 Undertake research toward developing a project relevant to your creative practice.
 You will learn prototyping techniques in order to produce an early prototype and synopsis, or equivalent concept relevant to your project.